IgorMundstein/WinMemoryCleaner/README.md

 Each new version is automatically submitted for analysis to leading security platforms, including VirusTotal and Hybrid Analysis, to ensure it is free from threats.

-## 🤖 Automation & Deployment
+## 💻 Automation & Deployment

-⚠️ **Note:** You must run these headless operations with administrator privileges.
+You must run these headless operations with administrator privileges.

 ### 🔳 Console Mode